Yemeni Association of Certified Public Accountants

 SMO 7: International Financial Reporting Standards

-YACPA includes the most up-to-date versions of the standards (2021 as of the date of the assessment) in its education and training material and supports implementation amongst small- and medium-sized entities (SMEs) and non-member stakeholders of financial reporting.
+YACPA includes the most up-to-date versions of the standards in its education and training material and supports implementation amongst small- and medium-sized entities (SMEs) and other stakeholders of financial reporting.
 In particular, YACPA worked closely with the governmental entity ‘Small and Micro Enterprise Promotion Services (SMEPs)’ to increase awareness of IFRS for SMEs amongst small and micro-sized enterprises.

-YACPA participated in reviewing the Arabic translation of the IFRS Standards prior to distributing the Arabic version to its members to support implementation, and continues to provide them with training programs, forums, and guidance materials.
+Since YACPA has an open license agreement with the IFRS Foundation, it participates in reviewing the Arabic translations of the IFRS Standards prior to distributing to its members to support implementation, and continues to provide them with training programs, forums, and guidance materials.
 It also reports to participate both in the national and international standard-setting process by encouraging its members to provide comments on the exposure drafts.

 Disclaimer